wp-plugins/what-would-seth-godin-do/readme.txt

 == CHANGELOG ==
+= 2.0.3 =
+* WWSGD only sets one cookie now, not a separate cookie for each post or page.
+(Fixed regression.)

 = 2.0.2 =
 * Moved JS from header to footer.
 Fixed loading of JS file from non-standard WP paths.
 (Thanks to Kenn Wilson and gwk0.)
 * Tested with WordPress 3.2